Hitting the road to Derby

 Transit to Adrian’s

 Having upgraded our old monitor we take off in a swirl of leaves and dust heading for Adrian’s Tank – another of Blina’s more remote watering points to install another new monitor and one of our newly launched Farmbot Cameras.
 Matt was instrumental in helping us think through the needs of camera monitoring on remote watering points so we are about to bring a few years of conversations, R&D and refinement to reality for him.
 Key to Matt’s thinking and our innovation was being able to take images on demand to keep an eye on troughs, gates and other station infrastructure when you need to.
-Having data points, trend charts and real-time alerts is all very empowering for Farmbot customers – but what reassurance would they get with real-time imagery via satellite direct to their phone when they need it – we were all about to find out!
+Having data points, trend charts and near real-time alerts is all very empowering for Farmbot customers – but what reassurance would they get with near real-time imagery via satellite direct to their phone when they need it – we were all about to find out!

 Across the vast landscape we hone in on Adrian’s tank and Frenchy finds a good place to set down.
 Again a small mob of cattle make way for our dust and saunter a little bewildered amongst the trees as we approach the tank, a custom-built 90,000 Lit tank build by Pioneer Water Tanks especially for Jumbuck.
 Matt explains that there’s almost been a little too much water on the ground in some parts and they prefer more controlled watering for the most part as it allows for better management and monitoring of the herd.
 Matt’s long strides toward the tank are, like his days and work program, full of purpose and intent with little time to waste.
 Before we know it he’s getting the monitor out of the box and drill in hand starts mounting it on the Northern side of the tank, fortuitously facing the sun for the good of our Farmbots solar panel and the trough that he would like to keep an eye on.
 Matt carefully lines up the camera with the sight gauge and within less than 15 minutes has installed the monitor and camera and we are heading off again.
 While the new camera will take 10-15 minutes to commission itself, we don’t have time to waste so we await the first image from Adrian’s as we head back towards Blina homestead.